 Studies have shown that the top 3 spots in Google Search result pages or SERPs account for 75.1% of all the traffic for those searches.

-So if you want to be found in Google for the keywords that pertain to your business, you have to aim for the top 3 spots.
+So if you want to be found on the first page of Google for the keywords that pertain to your business, you have to aim for the top 3 spots.

 Our study shows that the most popular sites have definitely been attacking those positions.
 A jumia.com.gh result pops up for 1,865 various keywords, according to SEMrush.